-A conceptual approach to the problems and issues facing educators in contemporary

-American Society, designed to create an environment in which the student can select and evaluate concepts and information from the many disciplines related to the educational enterprise.
+A conceptual approach to the problems and issues facing educators in contemporary American Society, designed to create an environment in which the student can select and evaluate concepts and information from the many disciplines related to the educational enterprise.
 Special emphasis is placed upon the sociological, anthropological, historical and structural foundations of American Education.
 Problems and issues are analyzed as they relate to the classroom teacher at each level.
+Instructors take different approaches to this course.
+Notify the Department of Foundations of Education for information.

-EDF 445.
-COMPARATIVE STUDIES IN INTERNATIONAL EDUCATION.
+4-EDF 445.
+COMPARATIVE STUDIES IN INTERNATIONAL EDUCA-TION.
 Twelve or Fifteen hours credit.